Financial assistance to pay for a funeral

 If your loved one died as a result of being a victim of crime or a road accident your funeral expenses will most likely be covered by your States Victims of crime Boyd or Transport Accident Commission.
 Your Funeral Service Provider will be able to assist you with these claims if this is applicable to your situation

-Our final piece of advice is do not feel pressured into paying for an expensive funeral service that you simply cannot realistically afford.
+Our final piece of advice is not to feel pressured into paying for an expensive funeral service that you simply cannot realistically afford.
 Bare Cremation was set up to make basic funeral arrangements affordable for Australian Families.
 We do not believe this is a time you should be adding greater financial stress to your life.
 Bare Cremation can simply and affordably carry out the cremation of your loved one and then, when the time is right you can have a personalised memorial for them in a way that is reflective of their life and will not break the bank.

 If you’d like to get a free quote to see what the cost of a direct cremation would be, please don’t hesitate to use our quote tool below.
+If you have any further questions visit the Bare Cremation website or call 1800 071 176.

 About Bare Cremation